WebOrigami/docs/src/eg/intro.md

 - Hello, Carol.
 ```

+Here the second `greetings.yaml` graph is used as a function to transform the individual names coming from `people.yaml` into greetings.

 ## Serve a transformed graph of stuff

 We can ask `eg` to serve HTML created using `map` and the template we saw earlier.